Tyrn/wei/the-insider-en.typ

 could not agree on who would fix the pothole.

-     At the ruins, Bemish felt such sadness as he had never felt in his life before - from  the inconceivable waste of nature and construction equipment.
+     At the ruins, Bemish felt such sadness as he had never felt in his life before---from  the inconceivable waste of nature and construction equipment.
 The black gate  on  the  landing field  lonely  stuck out  on the  blue  sky background like a victory arch,  it was decorated by various appeals to gods and demons.
 Ponds, yellow and  round like  owl eyes,  bloomed in the landing